RagnarB83/ash-documentation/docs/Highlevel-density-analysis.rst

 The MRCI method, however, allows us to perform effectively a CISD calculation on top of each of the CSF within the CASSCF reference WF.
 This will capture dynamic correlation outside the active space and being a CI method, we can diagonalize the MRCI CI-matrix and get the energy, WF and density.
 The quality of the MRCI WF depends on the size and composition of the CASSCF reference WF, i.e. the active space and also the quality of the size-consistency correction (here +Q).
-Here, the results reveal that MRCI+Q is able give a qualitatively correct result with a CASSCF(2,2) reference WF and then improves considerably as we go to CAS(6,5) and CAS(10,8) reference WF.
+Here, the results reveal that MRCI+Q is able to give a qualitatively correct result with a CASSCF(2,2) reference WF and then improves considerably as we go to CAS(6,5) and CAS(10,8) reference WF.
 The uncontracted MRCI module in ORCA (%mrci block) controls the diagonalization size of the MRCI matrix by an individual selection procedure (via 2nd-order perturbation theory).
 The selection is controlled by two keywords (TSel and TPre, see ORCA manual).
 Results using the default values (TSel=1e-6 and TPre=1e-4) and complete-selection (TSel=0 and TPre=0; expensive!) are shown below.